Jwheels/Jwheels/README.md

 - 🔭 I’m currently working on **freeCodeCamp - Responsive Web Design Certification**

-- 🌱 I’m currently taking **Data Visualization and Web Development** courses
+- 🌱 I’m currently taking **Database Systems and Algorithmic Techniques for AI** courses in University

 - 👨‍💻 All of my projects are available at **TBD**